tezos/tezos-mirror/docs/introduction/howtouse.rst

 Get Free Tez
 ~~~~~~~~~~~~

-In order to test the networks and help users get familiar with the
+To test the networks and help users get familiar with the
 system, on Zeronet and Carthagenet test networks you can obtain free tez from a
 `faucet <https://faucet.tzalpha.net>`__.